NIFTy-PPL/JAXbind/README.md

 ## Contributing

 Contributions are highly appreciated!
-Please open an issue first if you think your PR changes current code substanitally.
+Please open an issue first if you think your PR changes current code substantially.
 Please format your code using black.
 PRs affecting the public API, including adding new features, should update the public documentation.
 If possible, add appropriate tests to your PR.